Your Dog’s Weight: A Hands On Guide for Pet Parents

 By learning about your dog’s weight, you’ve taken an important step toward monitoring your dog’s health at home.

-Helping your pup maintain their weight is beneficial to their wellbeing, so you can keep your furry friend as healthy as possible for years to come.
+Helping your pup maintain a healthy weight is beneficial to their wellbeing, so you can keep your furry friend as healthy as possible for years to come.